lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/big_data_frameworks.md

 conveniently put the parameters directly into the job file which you can submit using `sbatch [options] <job file>`.

-Please use a [batch job](../jobs_and_resources/slurm.md) similar to the one attached:
+Please use a [batch job](../jobs_and_resources/slurm.md) similar to [example-spark.sbatch](misc/example-spark.sbatch).
-[example-spark.sbatch](misc/example-spark.sbatch).

 ## Apache Spark with Jupyter Notebook

-There are two general options on how to work with Jupyter notebooks on Taurus:<br />There is [jupyterhub](../access/jupyterhub.md), where you can simply run your Jupyter notebook on HPC nodes (the preferable way).
+There are two general options on how to work with Jupyter notebooks:
+There is [jupyterhub](../access/jupyterhub.md), where you can simply run your Jupyter notebook on HPC nodes (the preferable way).
 Also, you can run a remote jupyter server manually within a sbatch GPU job and with the modules and packages you need.
 You can find the manual server